HubSpot/BuckyClient/README.md

 #### From The Client

-Include `BuckyClient/bucky.js` file on your page, the most important config can be done right in the script tag:
+Include [bucky.js](https://raw.github.com/HubSpot/BuckyClient/v0.2.2/bucky.min.js) on your page, the only required config can be done right in the script tag:

 ```html
 <script src="bucky.js" data-bucky-host="/bucky" data-bucky-page data-bucky-requests></script>